 - Do you want to provide through blogs – education, tips, or simply product information?

 What we did: When we began writing blogs at Instamojo, it kickstarted as an experiment.
-We spoke about our events, products and slowly, as the audience grew and our traffic to the blog increased, we began to explore other forms of blog content and separate them into different categories for each audience base.
+We spoke about our events, and products and slowly, as the audience grew and our traffic to the blog increased, we began to explore other forms of blog content and separate them into different categories for each audience base.

 Once you clearly define what you wish to inform your readers about, do a little research.
 Start with a content marketing strategy that works best for your brand.
 Let’s explore that further in the next section.